martecodes/martecodes/README.md

 📫 Best way to reach me: message me on LinkedIn or twitter ! https://www.linkedin.com/in/jean-marte

-🔭 I am currently open to new opportunities in engineering.
-If you are hiring or know someone who is don't hesitate to have them reach out!

 🗺️ I reside Boston, MA USA.

 🌱 Check out my Portfolio to get an overview of my skillset.